 Buy a copy of Red Dead Redemption 2 and wait!
 Well, you'll also need an internet-connected console that you can use to play online multiplayer games.
 Access to Red Dead Online will be included with every copy of Red Dead Redemption 2 and that goes for the beta as well.
 No need to sign up on any lists or pre-order anything, Red Dead Online will come to you.

-What will the Red Dead Online beta include?
+What does the Red Dead Online beta include?

-Check out our Red Dead Redemption 2 tips to get the most out of the single-player game - chances are most of them will apply to Online too.
+Make sure you check out our Red Dead Online tips to get the most out of the online experience.